Quick Summary

 Some questions are prevalent in job interviews, which are asked in almost every personal interview.
 Including these questions in your interview preparation can help you excel during the interview.
 Some of the commonly asked questions during a personal interview round are:

 The fourth way to crack an interview is to run the entire interview process several times in mind before you present yourself.
 By doing this, the mind becomes clear about many things.
 The most important part is to visualize you interacting with the interviewer.
 By doing this, such questions often come to mind whose answers you might not have prepared.
-Sit and prepare yourself more with patience.
+Sit and prepare yourself more patiently.

 Practicing beforehand will make you comfortable and calm, which will help you in the final interview.
 Walking through the interview process will give you an idea of the personal interview questions, and you will be able to tackle them easily.

 There are two ways to communicate: verbally and nonverbally.
-Verbal communication refers to what you speak or write, whereas nonverbal communication includes your tone, way of sitting, eye contact, and even your dressing sense.
+Verbal communication refers to what you speak or write, whereas nonverbal communication includes your tone, sitting, eye contact, and even your dressing sense.
 Remember, at least 70% of our communication is nonverbal.
 Hence, while interacting with the interviewer, you have to pay attention to a few things:

 Interviews aren’t something to fear but rather an opportunity for mutual understanding.
-Both you and the interviewer share a common goal—finding a perfect fit for the role.
+Both you and the interviewer share a common goal: finding a perfect fit for the role.
 The process is about showcasing how well you align with the job and how you will thrive within the company culture.

 Remember, not knowing an answer is okay.
 The attitude and willingness to learn will make you stand out and help you grow professionally and personally.